-To guarantee that an oscillator be able to reproduce with correctness a biological behavior, it is necessary an optimal parameterization of Eq.
+To ensure that an oscillator will be able to reproduce with correctness a biological behavior, it is necessary an optimal parameterization of Eq.
 (1) and (2), taking into account the desired output signal.
-In general, to find the better values to the parameters of the oscillator, the empiric method is adopted.
-In this way, these parameters are defined after a long search process and after several tests with a set of the parameter values.
+In general, to find the better values to these parameters, the empirical method is adopted.
+In this way, the parameters values are defined after a long search process and after several tests with a set of values.
 Also, Matsuoka (1987) has found some specific parameter values such that the oscillator is not overly sensitive.
 So, in general, the ranges of the parameter values that generate stable oscillations is very large, and to find the better values is a hard and time-consuming task.